MethanePowered/MethaneKit/Apps/04-ShadowCube/README.md

 - Pixel and vertex shaders are loaded for specific combination of macro definitions enabled during compilation done in build time.
   This macro definitions set is described in `gfx::IShader::MacroDefinitions` variable `textured_shadows_definitions` which is passed to `gfx::IShader::CreateVertex/CreatePixel` functions.
-- Configuration of `gfx::IProgram::ArgumentAccessors` is more complex than for simple cube mesh and mostly describes Pixel-shader specific argument modifiers, except `g_mesh_uniforms` for Vertex-shader.
+- Configuration of `gfx::ProgramArgumentAccessors` is more complex than for simple cube mesh and mostly describes Pixel-shader specific argument modifiers, except `g_mesh_uniforms` for Vertex-shader.
   `g_constants`, `g_shadow_sampler`, `g_texture_sampler` arguments are described with `Constant` modifier, while other arguments have no modifiers meaning that that can change during frames rendering.